learn-co-curriculum/cssi-2.2-variables-and-assignment/Readme.md

 >Info
 ERROR!!
 ```
-javascript thinks that 'info' and 'Info' are different things - the capitalized one is not defined!
+JavaScript thinks that 'info' and 'Info' are different things - the capitalized one is not defined!

 Our variable names should be specific and relevant to so that it is easy for other developers to understand what goes inside.
 ```